 |

-crayfish appeared in a stream in my neighborhood.
-Note that it's
+crayfish appeared in a stream in my neighborhood exiting from a drainage

 pushed its tail into the sand so it's not quite visible.
 The long